-Except for Thanksgiving Day and Christmas Day, University holidays that fall on scheduled clinical days do not apply during the clinical year.
+Except for Thanksgiving Day and Christmas Day, University holidays that fall on scheduled clinical days Do NOT constitute automatic days off during the clinical year.
 Preceptors and the Director of Clinical Education are not obligated to provide time off for holidays or weekends.